danielharrell/SumLect2015/Lost_Idea_LA.md

 But what if the defenders have succeeded---by putting liberal education in peril?
 What if the threat to liberal education comes from within?
-This is the worry I have in mind.
+This is my worry.
 Let the idea of a liberal art, for the moment, simply mean whatever it is that distinguishes a liberal education from any other form of education---a technical education, say.
 What if our many defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

-The proposal of my lecture will be that we have lost this idea, and in a double sense.
+This will be the proposal of my lecture tonight.
+In what follows, I want to show how it is possible, even plausible, to infer from current defenses of liberal education, including those made at St. John's, that we have lost the idea of a liberal art, and in a double sense.
 We have lost it, first, in *an act* of forgetting; and second, in *a state* of forgetting caused by the act.
 In the first sense of forgetting, we would be in a condition of knowledge, more or less, about what we have lost.
-And a case for this will be made in the first part of my lecture.
+And a case for this will be made in the first half of my lecture.
 But in the second sense of forgetting, we would be in a condition of ignorance about what we have lost.
-And a case for this will be made in the second part of my lecture.
-One way to speak of the two senses together, in another formulation of the lecture's proposal, is that *we* are lost, once the idea of a liberal art is lost.
+And a case for this will be made in the second half of my lecture.
+One way to speak of the two senses together, in another formulation of the lecture's proposal, and by way of concluding this introduction, is to say that *we* are lost, once the idea of a liberal art is lost.

+(Perhaps use "lost" near the end, when speaking of how we place liberal education in the world.)

+(Also, perhaps make clear later how to lose the idea of a liberal art is the lose the distinction between a liberal education and any other form of education.)

 ## Part One